The law requires you to meet certain obligations when you carry out building work.

 These are called ‘warranties’ in the Domestic Building Contracts Act 1995, and ‘consumer guarantees’ in the Australian Consumer Law.

 Consumers have similar rights under both laws.
-For more information about the consumer guarantees, view our Consumer guarantees section.
+For more information about the consumer guarantees, view Consumer guarantees.

 Under the Domestic Building Contracts Act, the implied warranties are that you will carry out the work: